QuantEcon/lecture-jax/lectures/inventory_dynamics.md

 ## Distribution dynamics

-Let's take a look at how the distribution sequence evolves over time.
+Next let's take a look at how the distribution sequence evolves over time.

+We will go back to using ordinary Python `for` loops.

 Here is code that repeatedly shifts the cross-section forward while recording the cross-section at the dates in `sample_dates`.